UFHCI-BCB-SR-Biostatistics/manuscript-ehr-data-cleaning-workflow/README.md

 └── README.md
 ```

 The `Code/` directory contains R scripts used for cohort construction, EHR data cleaning and processing, and subsequent data preparation and analysis.
-The `Code/Analysis/` directory contains scripts used after completion of the primary data-processing workflow.

 ## Primary Data-Processing Workflow